Post Remediation Verification (PRV)

 Evaluating the work prior to containment removal allows any identified deficiencies to be corrected within controlled conditions — avoiding disruption, additional demolition, or repeated reconstruction later.

-What a Post-Remediation Evaluation May Include
+What a Post Remediation Verification May Include

 • Visual inspection of remediated areas